albertlaiuste/react-native-windowkit/README.md

 />
 ```

-Defaults are JS-driven on web (no native driver) and use cubic easing/spring on native.
+Defaults use Reanimated animations on native and web.

 ### `windowStyle` (per-window overrides)